universal-ctags/ctags/docs/man/ctags.1.rst

 ctags has more options than ``ls(1)``.

+ctags assumes the input file is written in the correct grammar.
+Otherwise output of ctags is undefined.
+In other words it has garbage in, garbage out (GIGO) feature.

 ..
 TODO: move the following paragraph to parser-cxx.rst.

 When parsing a C++ member function definition (e.g. ``className::function``),